jrnold/qss-tidy/docs/causality.md

 #> 2 PA           0.359        0.129          0.358          0.128
 ```

-Here we can see again how using [summarise_at](https://www.rdocumentation.org/packages/dplyr/topics/summarise_at) allows for more compact code to specify variables and summary statistics that would be the case using just `summarise
+Here we can see again how using [summarise_at](https://www.rdocumentation.org/packages/dplyr/topics/summarise_at) allows for more compact code to specify variables and summary statistics that would be the case using just `summarise`:

 ```r
 minwage %>%